Equivalence of the random intersection graph and G(n,p): Result

 The method of the proof is strong enough to show sharper results in many cases.
-For example, for $\alpha>3$ the function $\eps(n)$ may be replaced by $1/n^{\delta}$, where $\delta$ is a constant depending on $\alpha$.
-We state here two theorems as the example of how tight the results may be, if we make some additional assumptions.
+For example, for $\alpha>3$ a function $\eps(n)$ may be replaced by $1/n^{\delta}$, where $\delta$ is a constant depending on $\alpha$.
+We state here two theorems as an example of how tight the results may be, if we make some additional assumptions.